This is part two of a feature on the subway at South Kensington. Part one is here.

 The first two skylights indicate a partial centre alignment under Exhibition Road as the picture below shows.

+The tunnel under the first part of Exhibition Road where it aligns with the centre of the roadway.
 As soon as the tunnel reaches Thurloe Place it turns to run diagonally towards the exit for the Natural History museum.
+The first skylight can just be seen at the top of the picture.

 Brickhouse Dudley was a manufacturing company in West Bromwich it closed down in 1999.
 It had began life as Brickhouse Foundry and expanded considerably.
 A second plant, Prince’s Foundry, in Tipton was acquired to complement the business.
 The manhole cover see in the subway is an example of its work.